 2. Written procedures provide members of the organization with administrative interpretation of the application of the organization's policies and explain the specific manner in which such policies are implemented.

-3. This manual contains the policies and procedures of the City of Galion Health Department (hereinafter referred to as "Employer").
+3. This manual contains the policies and procedures of the Galion City Health Department (hereinafter referred to as "Employer").

 4. THIS MANUAL IS PRESENTED FOR INFORMATIONAL PURPOSES ONLY, AND MAY BE CHANGED AT ANY TIME BY THE EMPLOYER WITH OR WITHOUT NOTICE (THOUGH THE NORMAL PROCEDURE FOR AMENDMENT IS EXPLAINED LATER).
 THIS MANUAL IS NOT AN EMPLOYMENT CONTRACT, EXPRESSED OR IMPLIED.
 NO REPRESENTATIVE OF THE EMPLOYER HAS THE AUTHORITY TO ENTER INTO AN AGREEMENT WITH AN EMPLOYEE THAT IS CONTRARY TO THE FOREGOING.